tjdwill/cpp-notes/basics/overloading.md

 A result of overloading capability is *operator overloading*, where a developer can use C++ syntax such as `operator+` or `operator<<` to provide convenient syntax for their custom types.
 An example application of this is in linear algebra libraries.
-Instead of creating methods for addition and mulitplication, one can simply overload the `+` and `*` operators, providing the desired behavior while maintaining a nice syntax (which works to increase readibility).
+Instead of creating methods for addition and multiplication, one can simply overload the `+` and `*` operators, providing the desired behavior while maintaining a nice syntax (which works to increase readability).

 Common overloads include ([among others](https://en.wikipedia.org/wiki/Operators_in_C_and_C%2B%2B#Operators)):